Lovelyn1/Walmart_sales/README.md

 ### References

-- sql for Business Analyst.
+- SQL for Business Analyst.